 How to Install Chkrootkit on Fedora Linux

-You can install Chkrootkit from the Fedora default repository (recommended for most users) or compile the latest release from source when you need the newest detection signatures.
+Chkrootkit is available from the Fedora default repository or compiled from the latest source release when you need the newest detection signatures.
 Both methods are covered below.

-Chkrootkit offers two installation paths on Fedora: the distribution package provides stability and automatic updates, while source compilation gives you access to the newest rootkit detection signatures immediately after upstream releases.
+Chkrootkit offers two installation paths on Fedora: the distribution package provides stability and automatic updates through DNF, while source compilation gives you access to the newest rootkit detection signatures immediately after upstream releases.

-Source archiveOfficial FTP siteLatest signaturesSecurity researchers or users needing cutting-edge detection rules
+Source archiveOfficial siteLatest stableManual recompilationSecurity researchers needing cutting-edge detection rules

-The distribution package suits most scenarios.
-Fedora maintains it alongside system updates and integrates cleanly with DNF.
-Compile from source only when you need detection signatures released within the past few weeks or when troubleshooting a suspected compromise requires the absolute latest scanning logic.
+The DNF method is recommended for most users because it provides automatic security updates and integrates with system package management.
+Compile from source only when you need detection signatures unavailable in the repository version or when investigating a suspected compromise requires the absolute latest scanning logic.

 sudo dnf upgrade --refresh